 Optimal Compliance and Overall Performance

-Since your medical practice involves the storage and distribution of large amounts of electronic medical records (EMRs), company data and patient information, operating within a single crowded server can be overwhelming for both humans and computers alike.
-Having two servers in your network system gives both employees and customers an added boost of cooperation, security and ease.
+Since your medical practice involves the storage and distribution of large amounts of electronic medical records (EMRs), company data, and patient information, operating within a single crowded server can be overwhelming for both humans and computers alike.
+Having two servers in your network system gives both employees and customers an added boost of cooperation, security, and ease.
 A second server provides more storage space and greater bandwidth, resulting in improved organization and performance when managing important and sensitive files and records.
-Improved data distribution, quicker access to information, and better overall performance also leads to higher company satisfaction rates.
+Improved data distribution, quicker access to information, and better overall performance also lead to higher company satisfaction rates.